 Can a debt collector contact anyone I know?

-All correspondence is required to go through your attorney, if you have one.
-If not, in addition to trying to reach you, a debt collector may also contact other people including your family members, neighbors and even your employer — but only to find out your current address, phone number and/or where you work.
+Yes, however, all correspondence must go through your attorney, if you have one.
+If not, in addition to trying to reach you, a debt collector may also contact other people including your family members, neighbors and even your employer.
+This can be done only in an effort to find your current address, phone number and/or where you work.
 The debt collector cannot discuss your debt with anyone you have not authorized.

 Know what they can — and can’t — do

 A debt collector may not contact you at inconvenient times or places, such as before 8:00 a.m. or after 9:00 p.m., unless you agree to it.
 Collectors also may not contact you at work if they’re told (verbally or in writing) you’re not allowed to receive calls there.
 They’re also prohibited from making harassing or false statements, or engaging in unfair practices.